dotlang/language/README.md

 - Import section is used to reference other modules that are being used in this module.
 - Type section is used to define data types.
 - Bindings section is used to define function bodies.
-- **Encapsulation**: If a name (of a type or binding) starts with underscore, means that it is private to the module.
+- **Encapsulation**: If name (of a type or binding) starts with underscore, means that it is private to the module.
 If not, it is public and can be used from outside using `import` statement.
-- **Naming**: (Highly advised but not mandatory) `someFunctionName`, `my_var_name`, `SomeDataType`, `my_package_dir`, `my_modue_file`.
+- **Naming**: (Highly advised but not mandatory) `someFunctionName`, `my_binding_name`, `func_arg_name`, `SomeDataType`, `my_package_dir`, `my_modue_file`.
 If these are not met, compiler will give warnings.
-Primitive data types and basic types defined in core (`array`, `bool`, `string` and `nothing`) are the only exceptions to naming rules.
+Primitive data types and basic types defined in core (`bool`, `string` and `nothing`) are the only exceptions to naming rules.
+- **Spacing**: There must be a single space between `import`, `let` and `type` keywords with their argument that comes after them.

-# import
+# import keyword

-1. This keyword is used to import another module into current module's namespace.
-After importing a module, you can use it's types, call it's functions or work with the baindings in the module in any way.
-2. You can import a module into a separate named namespace.
-If you do this, you can only access the definitions by prefixing namespace name.
-3. Note that elements that start with underscore are considered private and will not be available when you import their module.

 **Syntax**

 1. `import /path/to/module`
 2. `import /path/to/module -> Name`

+**Notes**

+1. This keyword is used to import definitions from another module into current module's namespace.
+After importing a module, you can use it's types, call it's functions or work with the bindings that are defined in that module.

+2. You can import a module into a named namespace.
+If you do this, you can only access it's definitions by prefixing namespace name (`namespace::definition`) (Example 2)

+3. Note that elements that start with underscore are considered private and will not be available when you import their module.

+4. Any definition using `type` or `let` keywords at module-level, adds to the default namespace.
+This is what will be imported when you import the module.

+5. `/` in the beginning is shortcut for `file/`.
+Namespace path starts with protocl which determines the location for file for namespace.
+You can also use other namespace protocols like `Github` (`import git/path/to/module`).

+6. You can import multiple modules with same package using notation in Example 3.

+5. If an import path starts with `./` or `../` means the module path is relative to the current module.

+6. It is an error if as a result of imports, there are two exactly similar bindings (same name and type).
+In this case, none of conflicting bindings will be available for use.

 **Example**

 1. `import /core/st/Socket`

-Imports all type and bindings in this module into current namespace

-2. `import /core/st/Socket -> mod1`
+2. Import another module under a new namespace: `import /core/st/Socket -> mod1`

-same as above but import into `mod1` namespace
+3. Import multiple modules: `import /core/std/{Queue, Stack, Heap}`
+4. `import git/github.com/adsad/dsada`
+5. `import svn/bitcucket.com/adsad/dsada`
-2. `import /core/std/{Queue, Stack, Heap} -> A,B,C`, we have three new modules imported under A,B,C names
+6. Import and rename multiple modules: `import /core/std/{Queue, Stack, Heap} -> A,B,C`
-`let createSocket := mod1::createSocket`
+7. Assign a binding to a definition inside another namespace: `let createSocket := mod1::createSocket`
-`type socketType := mod1::SocketType`
+8. `type socketType := mod1::SocketType`
-2. `import /core/std/{Queue, Stack, Heap}`
-8. `import git/github.com/adsad/dsada`
-9. `import svn/bitcucket.com/adsad/dsada`

-**Notes**

-0. Each module has it's own namespace which is called default namespace.
-You can define new namespaces using `import`.
-Any definition using type or let, adds to the default namespace.
-You can also merge other modules into default namespace using `import _ := ...` statement.
-`/` in the beginning is shortcut for `file/`.
-Namespace path starts with protocl which determines the location for file for namespace.
-`A::B` means A is alias name and B is name of a type or function or binding.
-**TODO Update**
-1. You cannot import multiple modules using wildcards.
-Each one must be imported in a separate command.
-2. You can import multiple modules with same package using notation in Example 2.
-3. There must be a single space between `import` keyword and it's parameter.
-4. Import paths starting with `/` mean they are absolute path (Regarding dotLang's runtime import path).
-5. If an import path does not start with `/` means the module path is relative to the current module.
-6. It is an error if as a result of imports, there are two exactly similar functions (same name, input and output).
-In this case, none of conflicting functions will be available for call.
-7. If you add a slash at the end of import file, it means import symbols using fully qualified name (Example 3)
-8. Functions imported with fully-qualified method won't be used in method dispatch mechanism.
-You must explicitly call them or use data types in the module using fully-qualified notation.
-(Example 4 and 5).
-9. You can use function redirection to work with FQ functions (Example 6) or use type alias to work with FQ type names (Example 7).
-10. `import` supports other systems too.
-By default it imports modules from local file-system.
-But depending on the prefix used you can import from other sources too (Example 8).

-# Binding
+# Bindings (`let` keyword)

 **Semantic**: Used to declare a unique binding name and assign an expression to it.